bekk/bekk-christmas/post/kotlin/wip-disecting-the-details-of-working-with-coroutines.md

 ## CoroutineScope 🔭

 `GlobalScope` is a `CoroutineScope` which all coroutine builders (like `CoroutineScope.launch`) are an extension of.
-The scope of a coroutine is often/always?? bound to a `Job` which has a lifecycle, and is cancellable.
+The scope of a coroutine is often bound to a `Job` which has a lifecycle, and is cancellable.

 All `CoroutineScope`s should be implemented in components with a lifecycle, meaning that the lifetime of the `CoroutineScope` is limited.
 We don't want coroutines to run when they don't need to.